HDEA-Sorbonne/hdea-sorbonne.github.io/data/1_longcards_membres/01_dutriaux_claire/index.md

 ## Articles dans une revue

+- ““Another protest sent to Hollywood about so-called ‘Southern speech’”: The Racial Politics of Southern Dialect in Hollywood (1927–1957)”, *Film journal*, 12 | 2025. http://journals.openedition.org/filmj/2285

 -  « Censoring Exploitation Cinema and Roadshow Attractions in the Production Code Era: The Many Lives of Kroger Babb’s Early Ventures » in Adrienne Boutang (ed.), *Transatlantica*.
 Accepté, parution juin 2025.

  - « ‘Professional Southerners’ in Hollywood and their Influence on the Representations of the Troubled South Before and During the Code Era », Elizabeth Mullen et Nicole Cloarec (dir.), *Motifs*, n°9, 2025.